roman-milk/roman-milk.github.io/patty-ann-brad-and-me.md

+===

- ****** Patty Ann, Brad and Me ****** byJust_Plain_Bob© "I've thought about this ever since I agreed to your plan.
+"I've thought about this ever since I agreed to your plan.
 You know that my heart belongs to Brad, but you are my husband now and I am your wife.
 Regardless of why we got married we are married and I intend that for as long as it lasts it will be a real marriage."

  Her hand slipped down my body to my erect cock and as she wrapped her fingers around it she said: